 The Comptroller’s vision

-Comptroller Scott Stringer, who has vocally opposed the city’s plans, has unveiled a “middle-ground” plan that presents a dramatic reimagining of part of the BQE while maintaining the expressway.
+Comptroller Scott Stringer, who has vocally opposed the city’s plans, has unveiled a “middle-ground” that presents a dramatic reimagining of part of the BQE while maintaining the expressway.

 His plan calls for converting the triple cantilever and the Cobble Hill trench—a depression of the BQE that runs from Congress Street to Hamilton Avenue—into a truck-only highway topped with a nearly two-mile-long “linear park.”